 These ecosystems are also potentially vulnerable to environmental change associated with longer term climate trends.
 In the peri-urban areas of Oxford, current and legacy human pollution provides a threat to the quality of water in aquifers, rivers and streams.

 Studies to help address the environmental issues

 The studies undertaken in the Oxford field observatory are described here, with links to more information.
 Although the field studies are located in the Oxford area, the results of the projects are of value across the UK and beyond.

 Linking groundwater and river models for flood simulation: the BGS and HR Wallingford are undertaking a study to link existing groundwater and river models that cover the Oxford floodplain, to allow improved simulation of flood events.
 The models are being coupled using the OpenMI model interfacing system.

 Floodplains and their role in contaminant attenuation: the BGS is investigating how the biogeochemical processes operating in floodplain environments affect the concentrations of urban-sourced groundwater contaminants reaching surface water courses.
 The Oxford floodplain is the case study area for the project.

 Fundamental aspects of particle interaction: the BGS, in collaboration with the NERC's Facility for Nanoparticle Characterisation at the University of Birmingham, is developing a robust method for sampling and characterising nanoparticles in anaerobic groundwater.
 The field sampling methodology has been developed on boreholes within the Oxford floodplain.

-Organic micropollutants in a peri-urban floodplain aquifer: the BGS has undertaken a pilot study within an area of known contamination in the Oxford floodplain to develop a sampling methodology required to investigate the occurrence and distribution of emerging organic contaminants in groundwater.
+Organic micropollutants in a peri-urban floodplain aquifer: the BGS has undertaken a pilot study within an area including a former landfill site in the Oxford floodplain to develop a sampling methodology required to investigate the occurrence and distribution of emerging organic contaminants in groundwater.